 Lawyer Bruna Morato, who represents 12 doctors currently or previously employed by Prevent Senior, told senators on Sept.
 28 that her clients were repeatedly told to choose between prescribing dubious drugs or losing their jobs.

-Prevent Senior insisted that doctors had been free to prescribe the COVID kit or not.
+In response to questions from the AP, Prevent Senior insisted that doctors had been free to prescribe the COVID kit or not.

 Prevent Senior told the AP that it wasn’t formally testing flutamide, but said doctors were allowed to administer it.
 The company maintained that the drug can be helpful in treating COVID-19.